antarctica/assets-tracking-service/docs/cli-reference.md

 ## `db` commands

-- `ats-ctl db check`: verifies application database can be accessed
+- `ats-ctl db check`: verifies application database can be accessed and all migrations have been applied
 - `ats-ctl db migrate`: runs all [Database Migrations](./implementation.md#database-migrations) to configure database
 - `ats-ctl db rollback`: reverts all [Database Migrations](./implementation.md#database-migrations) to reset database